-How to Get Into USC: Admissions Data and Strategies
+How to Get Into USC: Acceptance Rate and Strategies

-Given this meteoric rise in prestige, aspiring Trojans need to be well-informed and understand the level of competition at this university in 2021-22.
+Given this meteoric rise in prestige, aspiring Trojans need to be well informed and understand the level of competition at this university in 2023-24.
 Toward that aim, this article will cover:

 - SAT, ACT, and GPA of accepted USC applicants